 Ultimately, proposed changes to the compliance model would alter methods of calculating distribution effectiveness when ducts are located in a vented attic to account for the effect of reduced airflow and system capacity on overall system efficiency, as illustrated in Table 4.
-Changes to CBECC-Res could not be made in advance of the need to estimate energy savings for this report.
+Changes to Residential California Building Energy Code Compliance software (CBECC-Res) could not be made in advance of the need to estimate energy savings for this report.
 However, WCEC compared distribution effectiveness predicted by their model, which was developed from laboratory testing, to results obtained using the California Simulation Engine (CSE).
-WCEC's research to develop the model is documented in an ASHRAE paper (Krishnamoorthy 2017).
+WCEC's research to develop the model is documented int an ASHRAE paper (Krishnamoorthy 2017).

 The CSE contains the code that is used by CBECC-Res to calculate building heating and cooling loads and HVAC energy use.
 As shown in Figure 4, duct delivery effectiveness calculated using the WCEC model compared favorably to CSE results.
-To correct duct heat gain calculations in the CSE, the Statewide CASE Team estimated the energy impacts between attic temperature and delivery effectiveness and the effect of reduced capacity shown in Figure 4.
+To correct duct heat gain calculations in the CSE, the Statewide CASE Team applied hourly attic temperatures to estimate the energy impacts resulting from reduced delivery effectiveness and capacity using the data shown in Figure 4.